Conditionally perform a command.

 IF [%1] EQU [] ECHO Value Missing

-In the case of a variable that may be NULL - a null variable will remove the variable definition altogether, so testing for NULLs becomes easy:
+In the case of a variable that might be NULL - a null variable will remove the variable definition altogether, so testing for a NULL becomes:

 IF NOT DEFINED _example ECHO Value Missing

-IF EXIST name - will detect the existence of a file or a folder - the script empty.cmd will show if the folder is empty or not.
+IF EXIST filename Will detect the existence of a file or a folder.

 IF EXIST filename.txt (